shmerwin/Traffic_Simulation/README.md

     src/: Contains the Java source code.

-        Main.java: The entry point of the application.
+        controller.Main.java: The entry point of the application.

-        wrapper/: Contains classes for Vehicles, Traffic Lights, and Edges.
+        model/: Contains classes for Vehicles, Traffic Lights, and Edges.

     sumofiles/: Contains the SUMO network and route files.